y2k-gobbledigook/y2k-gobbledigook/README.md

 - 👋 Hi, I’m @y2k-gobbledigook
 - 👀 I’m interested in oceanography and geosciences in general.
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on whatever is connected to my study field!
+- 💞️ I’m looking to collaborate on whatever is  remotely connected to my study field!
 - 📫 You can reach me at y2k_gobbledigook@protonmail.com

 <!---